-The SWP network also spans a growing list of national, regional, and at-large partnerships with institutions, researchers, and community groups in South Africa, Mozambique, Senegal, Cuba, Brazil, Saint Croix (U.S. Virgin Islands), and other sites in the U.S.
+The SWP network also spans a growing list of national, regional, and at-large partnerships with institutions, researchers, and community groups in South Africa, Mozambique, Senegal, Cuba, Brazil, Saint Croix (U.S. Virgin Islands) and other sites in the United States.

 What We Do

-- Conducts groundbreaking research rooted in specific regions, but with a global reach that incorporates the disciplines of maritime and historical archaeology, history, museology, and anthropology.
+- Conduct groundbreaking research rooted in specific regions, but with a global reach that incorporates the disciplines of maritime and historical archaeology, history, museology and anthropology.

-- Builds a community of global scholars conducting local and regional research that spans the world created by the African slave trade.
+- Build a community of global scholars conducting local and regional research that spans the world created by the African slave trade.

-- Creates interpretive programming with its partnerships that manifests dialogues about the complex, enduring legacies of the slave trade.
+- Create interpretive programming with its partnerships that manifests dialogues about the complex, enduring legacies of the slave trade.

-- Fosters an educational agenda that cultivates opportunities from the classroom to heritage tourism to empower local communities while developing international exchange and collaboration.
+- Foster an educational agenda that cultivates opportunities from the classroom to heritage tourism to empower local communities while developing international exchange and collaboration.

-- Advances education and professional training in partner communities to encourage diversity within the fields of history, archaeology, and anthropology, with a focus on the lasting legacies of the African slave trade.
+- Advance education and professional training in partner communities to encourage diversity within the fields of history, archaeology and anthropology, with a focus on the lasting legacies of the African slave trade.

-- Works with descendant communities to connect local histories to the global slave trade and includes local communities in research.
+- Work with descendant communities to connect local histories to the global slave trade and includes local communities in research.